The Fiji Islands

 Port Denarau Marina is the gateway to the Mamanuca and Yasawa Islands where you experience island life of white sandy beaches and palm trees.
 Fiji is referred to as the soft coral capital of the world.

 The 300+ islands of Fiji enjoy a tropical climate tempered by trade winds but subject to mother natures fury from time to time when tropical cyclones develop nearby.
-Warm sea temperatures in the tropical south Pacific mean average temperatures hover in the warm regime, neither extremely hot nor extremely cold.
+Warm sea temperatures in the tropical south Pacific mean average temperatures hover in the warm region, neither extremely hot nor extremely cold.

 Daytime maximum temperatures rarely get above 35 Celsius, and at night temperatures typically hover around the mid to high teens in the dry season but in the highlands temperatures can fall into the high single digits from time to time.